Kerrigan's Champion (Agaricus kerriganii)

 • Gills light pink on young specimens turning dark pink then chocolate brown.

-• Cap surface bruising reddish on mature to old specimens.
+• Cap surface bruising red.

 • Smell: pleasant